 This process takes courage, and the right leadership training to develop the skills you need to lead.

-Attending an EMyth leadership workshop is a powerful first step.
+Attending a leadership workshop is a powerful first step.
 You’ll distance yourself from your business and today’s problems, and get back to the passion you had when you started or renew your vision for the next phase.
 By the end of the day you’ll start seeing a new version of your business emerge – a way of doing business that’s based on your values, one that serves your life in a whole new way.
 If you could re-imagine your business, bring forward your entrepreneurial spark into a new version of your business – what would it look like?